Arizona Herb Planting Guide: A Visual Guide for Low Desert Herbs

 - Harvest by cutting leaves at the base.

 - Good to Know: Low-growing perennial; beautiful when flowering.
 Divide plants in the fall or early spring.
-Improves growth and flavor of carrots.
+Improves the growth and flavor of carrots.

 Cilantro